IOI Puchong Jaya LRT station: Infrastructure

-As part of a green initiative, the extension includes green practices.
+As part of a green initiative, the LEP project included green practices.
 Energy-efficient lights and rainwater harvesting systems were installed in every station.
 Windows were designed to allow sunlight into the stations.
 Construction utilized sustainable materials and recycling practices.

 Facilities

 The stations includes several stores such as a 7-Eleven grocery store, a health and beauty product shop, and an ASTRO service centre.
 A shuttle buggy ride to-and-fro IOI Mall Puchong is provided.